vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 Now, let's build the Hub Flow that deletes and archives all data older than 7 days.

 First, we create a new Hub list called `TemperatureArchive`, which will store all our archived data.
-Then, we add a data source for that Hub list to our Flow project, so that we can write to it.
+Then, we add a data source for that Hub list, so that we can write to it.

-Let's have a look at the data source.
-We need a data source that just points to our "TemperatureArchive" table, otherwise we're unable to store data into it later.

-For loading the data to be archived, we use a similiar SQL technique as with the first example.
-We just select all data that is older than 7 days and that is not yet in the archive table.
-As you see in the SQL statement we treat the TS column as some kind of primary key to check if the data is already transferred.
+Next, we create the `TemperatureForArchive` data source, with the following SQL statement:

 {% highlight sql %}
 select * from TemperatureActual